daniJb/glyco-analysis/README.md

 ### Introduction:

 Glycogen_analysis.py is a python-blender API based script that performs analysis on a reconstructed module of glycogen data.
-The work presented here is part of the ongoing Neuro-Inspired High Performance Computing project.
-It is a collaboration between KAUST core labs and the BBP team at EPFL.
+The work presented here is part of the ongoing Neuro-Inspired High Performance Computing project, which is a collaboration between KAUST core labs and the BBP team at EPFL.
 This work is also considered part of a number of stages for implementing Neural Energetics from a visualization perspective.

 #### Software and Data requirements:
 For the addon to run properly it requires python3.4.2 and blender2.72b.
 Python installation should have site-packages support that includes: